tidyverse/tidy-dev-day/tasks/tasks.md

 -   Need multiplugs + WiFi + ability to show presentation.

+-   Universities often have multiple event venues that might be appropriate.
+    It might be helpful to find a local R user that works there to help us find a good place.

+-   There are also non-academic events spaces (wedding, business, etc) that are likely more expensive but can be good choices, especially if they are more comfortable.
+    Many of them will not allow self-catering.

+-   Expected cost:

+    -   In 2025 we started out with an acamedic venue for $2k: 80 banquet seats and 50 others in 2 adjacent rooms (we were planning for 100 + a Shiny event), with a catering space (https://cas.gsu.edu/eventcenter/).
+        After they cancelled, we found another non-academic venue for $4k: 80 banquet seats with a lounge area and a catering space (https://www.terminus330.com).

+-   The contract will need to be reviewed by legal and signed (e.g. by the CFO).
+To that end, go to your Okta dashboard, click on the Posit Help Center tile, and request a Legal Review.

+-   To pay the invoice, send it to ap@posit.co (accounts payable email address).

-Follow up with the venue 6 weeks before and 2 weeks before to ensure they are still good to go
+-   Follow up with the venue 6 weeks before and 2 weeks before to ensure they are still good to go (we've had one venue cancel on us one week before the event).

 ### Create event page